 Managing External Snapshots With BASH Scripts

 Below are some BASH scripts I came up with for managing VMs that use external snapshots.
 I do this purely through qemu-img commands and for now it's a good idea to not mix these with internal snapshots taken with virsh.
-Also, if you are using Ubuntu 16.04, there seems to be an issue with Apparmor when there is a backing file chain which you will need to address (the workaround is in that link).
+Also, if you are using Ubuntu 16.04, there seems to be an issue with Apparmor when there is a backing file chain which you will need to address (the workaround is in that link), however Debian 9 is fine.

 These scripts assume you have the following setup: